NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-6.7.md

 * Install/Update buttons are enabled in Details Pane when the PackageSourceMapping is not found - [#12607](https://github.com/NuGet/Home/issues/12607)

-* NuGetAudit should check direct PackageReferences by default - [#12590](https://github.com/NuGet/Home/issues/12590)

 * Add nullable annotations to NuGet.Frameworks - [#12570](https://github.com/NuGet/Home/issues/12570)

-* NuGetAudit should be on by default with the .NET 8 SDK - [#12568](https://github.com/NuGet/Home/issues/12568)

 * NuGet should use a different property for the platform version for C++/CLI - [#12521](https://github.com/NuGet/Home/issues/12521)